-- b.
-The recording of the possession, securing or selling of marijuana items at the premises for which the license has been issued; - c.
+- c.
 The verification of any document described in ORS 475B.170; or - d.
 The direct supervision of a person described in subsections (a) to (c) of this section. - 2.
 An individual who is required by section (1) of this rule to hold a marijuana worker permit must carry that permit on his or her person at all times when performing work on behalf of a marijuana retailer. - 3.
 A person who holds a marijuana worker permit must notify the Community Development Department in writing within 10 days of any conviction for a misdemeanor or felony. - 4.
-A marijuana retailer must verify that an individual has a valid marijuana worker permit issued in accordance with OAR 845-025-5500 to 845-025-5590 before allowing the individual to perform any work at the licensed premises. - K. The provisions of 432 shall not apply to marijuana production registered with the Oregon health Authority if that marijuana production was registered with the Oregon Health Authority on or Before March 1, 2016 for a period of time ending June 30,2018. - L. No marijuana business shall be located within 1000 feet from a public elementary or secondary school for which attendance is compulsory under ORS 339.030 or a private or parochial elementary or secondary school, teaching children as described in ORS 339.030(1)(a). - M. The licensed premises of a processor, wholesaler, laboratory and retailer must be enclosed on all sides by permanent walls and doors. - N. All transfers of marijuana products on permittee premises must be conducted only between the business and buyer and within an enclosed structure. - O. A permittee may not allow any minor on the licensed premise except as described in sections (7) and (8) of OAR 845-025-1230. - P. A permittee may not make any physical changes to the licensed premise that materially or substantially alter the licensed premise or the usage of the licensed premise from the plans originally approved without the prior approval of the Community Development Department. - Q. A permittee may not give marijuana items as a prize, premium or consideration for a lottery, contest, game of chance or game of skill, or competition of any kind. - R. The permittee shall have a security plan as determined in OAR 845-025-1400 through 1470.

-432.5 Marijuana Production and Processing
+A marijuana retailer must verify that an individual has a valid marijuana worker permit issued in accordance with OAR 845-025-5500 to 845-025-5590 before allowing the individual to perform any work at the licensed premises. - K. The provisions of 432 shall not apply to marijuana production registered with the Oregon health Authority if that marijuana production was registered with the Oregon Health Authority on or Before March 1, 2016 for a period of time ending June 30,2018. - L. No marijuana business shall be located within 1000 feet from a public elementary or secondary school for which attendance is compulsory under ORS 339.030 or a private or parochial elementary or secondary school, teaching children as described in ORS 339.030(1)(a). - M. The licensed premises of a processor, wholesaler, laboratory and retailer must be enclosed on all sides by permanent walls and doors. - N. All transfers of marijuana products on permittee premises must be conducted only between the business and buyer and within an enclosed structure. - O. A permittee may not allow any minor on the licensed premise except as described in sections (7) and (8) of OAR 845-025-1230. - P. A permittee may not make any physical changes to the licensed premise that materially or substantially alter the licensed premise or the usage of the licensed premise from the plans originally approved without the prior approval of the Community Development Department. - Q. A permittee may not give marijuana items as a prize, premium or consideration for a lottery, contest, game of chance or game of skill, or competition of any kind. - R. The permittee shall have a security plan as determined in OAR 845-025-1400 through 1470. - 432.5 Marijuana Production and Processing A. Setbacks: